-Testifying before the House Judiciary Committee on February 5, 2020, FBI Director Christopher Wray underscored that the international terrorist threat to the United States had "expanded from sophisticated, externally directed FTO [foreign terrorist organization] plots to include individual attacks carried out by HVE [homegrown violent extremists] who are inspired by designated terrorist organizations."
-These lone offenders present unique challenges to law enforcement, due to their lack of ties to known terrorists, easy access to extremist material online, ability to radicalize and mobilize to violence quickly, and use of everyday communication platforms that utilize end-to-end encryption.
-While Director Wray highlighted the particular success the Islamic State has demonstrated in leveraging digital communications to draw lone offenders to its ideology, he noted that many other terrorist organizations reach out to people who may be "susceptible and sympathetic to violent terrorist messages."
-In fact, law enforcement agencies are confronting "a surge in terrorist propaganda and training available via the Internet and social media."
+Testifying before the House Judiciary Committee on February 5, 2020, FBI Director Christopher Wray underscored that the international terrorist threat to the United States had "expanded from sophisticated, externally directed FTO [foreign terrorist organization] plots to include individual attacks carried out by HVE [homegrown violent extremists] who are inspired by designated terrorist organizations."65 These lone offenders present unique challenges to law enforcement, due to their lack of ties to known terrorists, easy access to extremist material online, ability to radicalize and mobilize to violence quickly, and use of everyday communication platforms that utilize end-to-end encryption.
+While Director Wray highlighted the particular success the Islamic State has demonstrated in leveraging digital communications to draw lone offenders to d As a point of comparison, two key things that led to the development and rise of al-Qa'ida were the experience its recruits gained in an active combat zone (i.e., Afghanistan) and the group's ability to offer broad and specialized training at scale.
+The specialized training also created an opportunity for al-Qa'ida to talent spot.
+Today, a similar dynamic can be seen in the context of Iran's IRGC, Hezbollah, and related Shi'a militant proxies, specifically experience in a conflict zone, large numbers, and robust training infrastructure.